-The all-terrain capabilities of the FastRoad EX Pro are unmistakeable – fitted with high volume 27.5″ x 240mm multi-surface tyres, the Giant handles rougher surfaces with relative ease.
+The all-terrain capabilities of the FastRoad EX Pro are unmistakable – fitted with high volume 27.5″ x 240mm multi-surface tyres, the Giant handles rougher surfaces with relative ease.
 This could be a great e-bike for taking on more challenging rides.

 How much does the Giant FastRoad E+ EX Pro weigh?

 You’d be surprised to learn that it’s not actually that heavy for an e-bike.
 The Giant FastRoad E+ EX Pro weighs in at a very respectable 20.1kg for the medium-framed model.
-I rode the large frame version and didn’t get a chance to weigh it on my digital scales, but as I’ve stated above it feels surprising nimble for a ‘fully-loaded’ electric bike.
+I rode the large frame version and didn’t get a chance to weigh in on my digital scales, but as I’ve stated above it feels surprisingly nimble for a ‘fully-loaded’ electric bike.
 To put this into some perspective, most mid-drive hybrid electric bikes seem to come in at around 25kg.
 The Giant uses a much lighter ALUXX Ally fork, whereas a lot of hybrids have a suspension fork.

 I’ve said this in previous articles, the Giant Sync Drive electric bike motors are excellent.
-Developed in collaboration with Yamaha, the top-of-the-range Sync Drive Pro motor provides an impressive 360% of assistance (with 80Nm of torque) in the maximum power mode – this can be fine-tuned using the app to further tailor the riding experience to suit the riders needs.
+Developed in collaboration with Yamaha, the top-of-the-range Sync Drive Pro motor provides an impressive 360% of assistance (with 80Nm of torque) in the maximum power mode – this can be fine-tuned using the app to further tailor the riding experience to suit the rider’s needs.

 A 500Wh battery pack provides an excellent potential range – if you’re frugal with the assist it’s possible to achieve close to 100 miles out of a single charge.
-Although for the regular rider this is likely to be lower – it seems the average ball-park figure is around 50-60 miles, which is enough for a good few hours in the saddle.
+Although for the regular rider, this is likely to be lower – it seems the average ball-park figure is around 50-60 miles, which is enough for a good few hours in the saddle.
 The battery pack can be removed for charging using the supplied 6A charger.

-The Giant RideDash Evo colour display is one of the latest by Giant and packed full of useful features like navigation.
+The Giant RideDash Evo colour display is one of the latest by Giant and is packed full of useful features like navigation.
 If you connect the partner app you can also use a heart rate monitor and upload your rides to fitness tracking platforms like Strava.

 There is a very nice gearing set-up on the EX Pro, Giant have used a combination of road and gravel components to help make the FastRoad a truly versatile machine.
 10-Speed Shimano Tiagra flat-bar shifters are paired with a gravel-specific GRX rear derailleur – this has a clutch mechanism to stop the chain from slapping around on rougher, bumpier terrain.
-There is a 42t chainring up front and an 11-36 rear cassette – my only criticism here is I think they should have gone with an 11-42 cassette for greater gear range.
+There is a 42t chainring up front and an 11-36 rear cassette – my only criticism here is I think they should have gone with an 11-42 cassette for a greater gear range.
 Having said that, the motor has enough torque to compensate for this.